rbdannenberg/arco/doc/design.md

 client and is also in the `output_set`, then an `/arco/free` message will remove it from the `output_set` (immediately) and free it.
-If this policy is implemented, one should not free a unit generator while it is producing sound, as this could cause a click.*
+If this policy is implemented, one should not free a unit generator while it is producing sound, as this could cause a click.
+Also, the libraries initialize `output_set` with a single Sum object that serves the same purpose as a set (Sum has any number of inputs), but which handles input termination (documented elsewhere).

 ## Unit Generator References in Serpent